copy and paste this google map to your website or blog!

 What is a content delivery network (CDN)? | How do CDNs work?
 A content delivery network (CDN) is a geographically distributed group of servers that caches content close to end users A CDN allows for the quick transfer of assets needed for loading Internet content, including HTML pages, JavaScript files, stylesheets, images, and videos

-What Is a CDN (Content Delivery Network)? - Akamai A content delivery network (CDN) is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to where users are
+What Is a CDN (Content Delivery Network)? - Akamai A CDN is a group of geographically distributed servers that speed up the delivery of web content by bringing it closer to the location of the users accessing the content

-What Is a CDN? - SSL. com A Content Delivery Network (CDN) is a geographically distributed group of servers that speeds up web content delivery by storing copies of files (HTML, CSS, JavaScript, images, videos) closer to end users
+What Is a CDN?
+Content Delivery Networks Explained A Content Delivery Network (CDN) is a geographically distributed network of servers and their data centers that help in content distribution to users

 What is CDN (Content Delivery Network)? - ClouDNS Blog A Content Delivery Network (CDN) is a system of servers distributed geographically to deliver web content to users more quickly and efficiently When a user requests a web page, the CDN provides the content from a server closer to the user’s location, reducing the time it takes to load